Target-Aware Video Diffusion Models

 Abstract

-We present a target-aware video diffusion model that generates videos from an input image in which an actor interacts with a specified target while performing a desired action.
-The target is defined by a segmentation mask and the desired action is described via a text prompt.
+We present a target-aware video diffusion model that generates videos from an input image, in which an actor interacts with a specified target while performing a desired action.
+The target is defined by a segmentation mask, and the action is described through a text prompt.

 We build our target-aware model by extending a baseline model to incorporate the target mask as an additional input.
-To enforce target awareness, we introduce a special token that encodes the target’s spatial information within the text prompt.
-We then fine-tune the model with our curated dataset using a novel cross-attention loss that aligns the cross-attention maps associated with this token with the input target mask.
-To further improve performance, we selectively apply this loss to the most semantically relevant transformer blocks and attention regions.
+To enforce target awareness, we introduce a special token that encodes the target's spatial information within the text prompt.
+We then fine-tune the model with our curated dataset using an additional cross-attention loss that aligns the cross-attention maps associated with this token with the input target mask.
+To further improve performance, we selectively apply this loss to the most semantically relevant attention regions and transformer blocks.

 Experimental results show that our target-aware model outperforms existing solutions in generating videos where actors interact accurately with the specified targets.
-We further demonstrate its efficacy in two downstream applications: video content creation and zero-shot 3D HOI motion synthesis.
+We further demonstrate its efficacy in two downstream applications: zero-shot 3D HOI motion synthesis with physical plausibility and long-term video content creation.

 Results